What happens when you enter the “should” zone? How often do you find yourself there?

-Some days, I walk around happy and grateful for this miracle of life that I get to live, and other times, I catch myself going into the “should” zone.
-The should zone includes all the things people (including myself) should have said or done or should be doing or saying.
+Some days, I walk around happy and grateful for this miracle of life that I get to live.
+Other times, I catch myself entering the “should” zone.
+The should zone includes all the things people (including myself) should say or do or not say or do.

 What are your “shoulds?”
 What if the other person does not think they “should” have to meet that request?

 Basic non-violent communication (nvc) offers a framework to ask for what you need with clarity.
 It also understands a no response may meet another person’s needs.
 To learn more, you may attend an on-line Peace Building class.

 What if you stepping away from the “should” zone brings you closer?